 Tickets purchased online are cheaper for Young Person / Student (£8.50) and Adult (£17.00).
 You can pay an optional 10% donation which goes towards Kew Gardens’ conservation work.
 By agreeing to pay the donation, Kew Gardens can claim Gift Aid on the full ticket price if you are UK tax payer.

-Closest Tube Station: Kew Gardens [District – Richmond brand and Overground services]
+Closest Tube Station: Kew Gardens [District – Richmond branch and Overground services]

 Parking: There is limited Ringgo parking around Kew Green (make sure to check for permit parking spots).
 Parking costs £7.00 for the day at the Kew Gardens Brentford Gate car park (TW8 3AF) which is accessed by Ferry Lane, a narrow turning off Kew Green.